 Challenge your students to answer the question: are we wasting water?

 This experiment is now closed and data cannot be posted to the website.
-You can however run a class investigation from the available resources.
+You can however run a class investigation using the past resources.

 Instructions for taking part are also available in Welsh which can be found below.

 - Experiment | PDF, Size 2.44 mb

 - Handout | PDF, Size 0.56 mb

 - Handout | PDF, Size 0.95 mb